Stevegriffith43/osticket-prereqs-and-installation/README.md

 ![image](https://github.com/Stevegriffith43/osticket-prereqs/assets/118018853/f86a9ec6-a5bc-4f96-9f45-566fd31b7fd1)

 <p>
-To kick off the process, begin by accessing IIS as an administrator.
+Begin by accessing IIS as an administrator.
 Once within IIS, proceed to register PHP.
 Following this, reload IIS by stopping and then restarting the server.
 Moving on to the installation of osTicket v1.15.8, begin by downloading the osTicket package from the designated Installation Files Folder.
 Extract the contents and transfer the "upload" folder to the directory "c:\inetpub\wwwroot".
 Within this directory, rename the "upload" folder to "osTicket".
 Reload IIS once again by stopping and then starting the server.
 Navigate to sites -> Default -> osTicket, and on the right, initiate browsing by clicking "Browse *:80".
 </p>
 <br />